pranavsuresh7/100days_of_machinelearning_code/README.md

 Currently I'm using Intel AI cloud for computing,today just setted up google colab and watched some videos about video analysis.
 # day-8
 Not much progress,but I'm trying to create a video analyser with opencv and YOLO.So revised YOLO algorithm from deeplearning.ai.
+# day-9
+Skipping programming for two days due to some non-technincal issues.